rahul-verma/swayam/docs/README.md

-Swayam employs the STEPs model of problem solving using LLMs by Rahul Verma.
+Swayam employs [The STEPs model of prompting by Rahul Verma](https://www.linkedin.com/pulse/swayam-steps-model-prompting-i-rahul-verma-iqjne).
 It has the following high level components:

 A large problem is called an Epic which can be broken down into STEPs: